Material Diagnostics for H2 Technologies

 ToF-SIMS depth profile: Revealing surface layer structure of contaminants and grown TiOx layer in used Ti-PTL of a PEM cell.

-How do surface layers degrade and evolve during use
+How do surface layers degrade and evolve during use?

 Key Challenges: